• Home

 Alerts

-Alerts are generated when a decoy is attacked.
-Each alert is contextually labelled with useful details like CVE numbers denoting which attack vector was used, MITRE ATT&CK tactics, attacker source IP and further information where applicable, like a raw representation of the network data.
-This ultimate is designed to make it easier for the defender to make decisions on the alerts.
+Alerts are generated when a decoy comes in touch with any sort of activity, like network traffic or user interaction.
+Each alert is contextually labelled with details appropriate to the decoy type - such as CVE numbers if the attack is targetting a vulnerability, MITRE ATT&CK tactics & techniques, attacker source IP (if the activity is network-based) and further information where applicable, like a raw representation of the network data.
+The ultimate purpose is to provide the defender with easy decision making on managing the alert(s).

-Defused has two ways to show you these alerts: 'Verbose' and 'Condensed.'
 In 'Verbose,' you see a detailed list of every single alert.
 In 'Condensed,' alerts from the same attacker and close in time are grouped together for quick review.
+Per default, alerts are grouped by the Condensed view.

-Incident View
+Incident Views

 If sandbox events occur, 'Incident Mode' activates automatically.
 This groups related alerts for you, no extra steps needed.